sonnek/mnp-genesis-starter/README.md

 #### Step 6: Running Grunt
 1. Cd into the grunt directory (if you're still in the theme directory, use `cd grunt` to navigate to the grunt directory, and run the command `grunt`.
 2. Once Grunt has been initiated, you can save your LESS or Sass styles and they will compile to style.css.

+#### Development Notes
+Stick to either LESS or Sass in your development.
+Changes made in one modality will overwrite the other.

 ___